shenwei356/LexicMap/docs/content/tutorials/search.md

 <img src="/LexicMap/searching.svg" alt="" width="900"/>

 1. **Masking:**
    Query sequence is masked by the masks of the index.
-In other word, each mask captures the most similar k-mer and stores its posistion and strand information.
+In other word, each mask captures the most similar k-mer which shares the longest prefix with the mask, and stores its posistion and strand information.
 1. **Seeding:**
    For each mask, the captured k-mer is used to search seeds (captured k-mers in reference genomes) sharing prefixes of at least *p* bases.
     1. **Setting the search range**: Since the seeded k-mers are stored in lexicographic order, the k-mer matching turns into a range query.